 - Items relating to immigrants who came to the Louisville area

 - Business items from the Louisville area

-All items received by the Museum become property of the City of Louisville.
+All items received by the Museum become the property of the City of Louisville.
 As the steward of valuable collections, the Museum and the City of Louisville maintain and interpret the Museum collections and fulfill the Museum’s mission.

 Collections Management Policy

 The Museum’s full scope statement is described in the Collections Management Policy.

 For information on donating an item or artifact, please see the Donations Page.